 At Eye Consultants of Atlanta, our focus is on helping you achieve your very best vision.
 Offering state-of-the-art technology and unparalleled patient care, Eye Consultants of Atlanta can provide you with world class LASIK surgeons and excellence in patient care.
 Our LASIK surgeons in Atlanta are fellowship trained corneal surgeons, having spent additional years of training in corneal and refractive surgical techniques.
 They are the most qualified in the area to perform any corneal procedure, including LASIK.

 What Is LASIK?

 LASIK (Laser-Assisted-In-Situ Keratomileusis) is currently one of the most frequently performed elective procedures in the United States.
 It is a highly effective outpatient procedure used to correct most ranges of nearsightedness, farsightedness, and astigmatism.
 LASIK is an outpatient surgical procedure that uses a cool laser beam to gently reshape the surface of the cornea.
 This causes little or no discomfort and improves vision.
 The beam gently pulses to remove a microscopic amount of tissue, allowing images to be more sharply focused on the retina.

 The LASIK procedure is generally safe, effective, and has very few side effects.
 LASIK is a great option for many individuals considering laser vision correction for a variety of personal and professional reasons.
-LASIK may not promise perfect vision, however, it is a highly successful procedure that can at the very least reduce a person’s dependence on glasses or contact lenses.
+LASIK may not promise perfect vision, but it is a highly successful procedure that can, at the very least, reduce a person’s dependence on glasses or contact lenses.
 The lifestyle benefits can be tremendous for active and social people.
-These benefits can enable people to more freely pursue their hobbies, sports activities or career options.
+These benefits can enable people to more freely pursue their hobbies, sports activities, or career options.

 LASIK is a non-invasive, refractive procedure using the technology of the excimer laser.
-This laser produces a beam of cool light to reshape the top layer of the cornea so that images focus correctly on the retina.
+This laser produces a beam of cool light to reshape the top layer of the cornea, so images focus correctly on the retina.
 A computer, controlled by your LASIK eye surgeon, is used to precisely calculate the exact amount of cornea that needs to be removed for each person’s individual eyes.
 Numerous tests will be done on the eyes to achieve the measurements that will be treated with the laser.